Students Kicked Off Campus Because Of Coronavirus Turn To Crowdfunding

 if you’re a low income student who needs your venmo boosted urgently reply to this with your venmo link!!— diana (@lovelapsed) March 10, 2020

 “Many people, mostly strangers, sent me money no questions asked, while the school continually showed that [first-generation low-income] and international students are an afterthought to them,” Tania said.
-“Because of the crowdfunding though, I’ve been able to make my bill payments, cover flight costs, and storage costs, but looking toward the future and not knowing whether I will have a job, or be able to complete assignments because of lack of resources is what’s weighing most heavily on my mind.
+“Because of the crowdfunding, though, I’ve been able to make my bill payments, cover flight costs, and storage costs, but looking toward the future and not knowing whether I will have a job, or be able to complete assignments because of lack of resources is what’s weighing most heavily on my mind.
 I just hope we can all continue to help each other as a community.”

 At Yale University, junior Meghanlata Gupta said she’s worried about loss of income from her campus job.
 While Yale has also provided students with an extensive “what if” FAQ, many situations aren’t on it.
 “It definitely feels stressful in the sense that I’m unsure of what my four campus jobs will look like,” Gupta, who says she gets substantial financial aid from the university, told Refinery29.
 “One of them I can do remotely, but I’m worried about losing the weekly payments from working on campus.
 I’m worried about the loss of income.”

 Rather than going online for the rest of the semester, some schools are employing a wait-and-see method.
 The University of Maryland, Baltimore County (UMBC) has asked students to move out of residence halls and canceled or postponed all events until April 5.
 But campus buildings remain open, and there is a potential for students to come back to campus after two weeks of online instruction starting March 23.
-Maryland has nine recorded cases of coronavirus, far fewer than Massachusetts.
+Maryland has 12 recorded cases of coronavirus, far fewer than Massachusetts.
 Anjali DasSarma, a junior and the opinions editor for The Retriever, UMBC’s student newspaper, sat with the school’s administration for over an hour last night trying to get answers to students’ most common questions.
 She also facilitated the release of the school’s coronavirus plan through a FOIA (Freedom of Information Act) request.

 Advertisement